STATUTES OF THE ASSOCIATION “FINN JUHL INSTITUTE”

 The agenda with supporting documents and timely received proposals must be sent to each members’ e-mail within 1 week before the general assembly.

 Each member is entitled to be represented by one deputy in the General Assembly, but no person can represent more than two members.
 Guests invited by the Executive Committee have the right to attend the meeting.

 At the meeting, each member has 1 vote.
 Members who despite demands have not paid their membership fee before the general assembly is being held – are illegible to vote at the general assembly meeting.

 Decisions are taken by simple majority vote among all members, unless otherwise provided by statute.

 Extraordinary General Meeting is held if the director of the board or a majority of the board members wishes so – or at least 1/5 of the members request so in writing stating the agenda and resolutions.

 Extraordinary General Meeting shall be held not later than 4 weeks after receival of request.
 In the call for an Extraordinary General Meeting a specified agenda must be included.

 The Board conducts the association’s management.

-The Board consists of up to 8 members, of whom one (1) member is to be appointed by the Wilhelm Hansen Foundation.
-The remainder of the board are to be elected for a period of 2 years at a time, so that half the board are up for election each year.
-At the inaugural general meeting the decision is made on which members are elected only for one year and which are elected for 2 years.
+The Board consists of up to 8 members elected for four years at a time, so that half of the board are up for election every two years.
+At the first general meeting will be decided which members are solely elected for two years, and which are elected for four years.